-An interesting article was recently published in Forbes by Adam Ozimek entitled: "Energy Is An Environmental And Macroeconomic Problem".
+An interesting article was published in Forbes by Adam Ozimek entitled: "Energy Is An Environmental And Macroeconomic Problem".
 In the article Adam analyzes if Energy is an environmental and macroeconomic problem.
 He cites a recent story in the New York Times as an example of global warming and constant environmental news.

 The rate at which Antarctica is losing ice has tripled since 2007, according to the latest available data.
 The continent is now melting so fast, scientists say, that it will contribute six inches (15 centimeters) to sea-level rise by 2100.
 That is at the upper end of what the Intergovernmental Panel on Climate Change has estimated Antarctica alone could contribute to sea level rise this century.

 He admits that there are many examples of the environmental impacts of energy and that it is a major driver of global warming.
 No doubt, if one simply Googles "environmental impacts of energy" a whopping 230 million results come back.
 Everything from scholarly articles examining the processes of manufacturing and using energy to government organizations, public universities, and NGOs expressing opinions around Energy's environmental input.
 It would appear that if you dig into these publications there is ample evidence linking fossil fuel consumption to global warming.